A0ks9/XmlRuntime/README.md

 ## Advanced Usage

-[This section will be expanded as adding more features.]

 * **Data Binding Examples:** Show how to bind data to views using the data binding features (once implemented).
 * **Custom View Registration:** Demonstrate how to register and use custom view classes.